- Everett Public Schools

 If There is a COVID-19 Case at School

 The Snohomish Health District (or you) will notify the school district if there is a confirmed case of COVID-19 linked to a school.
 To protect patient privacy (HIPAA), Everett Public Schools will not be sharing names or health information of students and staff.
 Instead the school and school district will work with public health officials on communication and the next steps, which may include self-isolation, self-monitoring, contact tracing, and testing.

 Following a positive case, cleaning and disinfecting of the affected areas will be conducted.
 If this cleaning disrupts normal school operations, families will be notified about any scheduling changes.

 Students and staff members should self-monitor to ensure they are not developing symptoms.
 If the individual had close contact with any students or staff members who may need testing, those individuals will be contacted by public health officials.

-The most significant aspect of maintaining the health and safety of students and staff at school is to educate our greater Everett Public Schools’ community about the importance of staying home if they are showing symptoms of COVID-19 or if they have been in close contact with someone who has confirmed or suspected COVID-19 in the last 14 days.
+The most significant aspect of maintaining the health and safety of students and staff at school is to educate our greater EPS community about the importance of staying home if they are showing symptoms of COVID-19 or if they have been in close contact with someone who has confirmed or suspected COVID-19 within the last 14 days.

-To prevent the spread of COVID-19, those who have any of the following symptoms should not come to school/work:
+To prevent the spread of COVID-19, those who have any of the following symptoms must not come to school/work: